sxzhang25/product-manifold-learning/README.md

 * `n_samples`: The number of samples in the dataset.
 * `seed`: A random seed.
 * `datatype`: The type of manifold.
 Refer to `generate_data.py` to see possible data types.

+The params files for cryo-EM data are formatted as follows:

+* `name`: A user-defined name for the experiment, used for naming saved figures.
+* `var`: The variance of Gaussian noise to add to the images.
+* `n_samples`: The number of samples in the dataset.
+* `seed`: A random seed.
+* `x_stretch`: The range [-x, x] which the stretching subunit can stretch in the x-direction.
+* `y_stretch`: The range [-y, y] which the stretching subunit can stretch in the y-direction.
+* `datatype`: The type of manifold, must be set to `"cryo-em"`.

 ## Running experiments